TriPed-Robot/trip_kinematics/paper.md

 ---
-title: 'TriP: A Python package for the kinematic modeling of seriell-parallel hybrid robots'
+title: 'TriP: A Python package for the kinematic modeling of serial-parallel hybrid robots'
 tags:
   - Python
   - robotics